daniel-dgi/islandora_solution_pack_meme/README.md

 Limiting by collection
 ----------------------
-Use the 'fq' solr param to apply a filter query:
+Use the 'fq' solr param to apply a filter query.
+Here we limit by member of collection.

 ```php
 $qp = new IslandoraSolrQueryProcessor();